rackerlabs/support-how-to/content/cloud-dns/create-a-dkim-txt-record.md

 For a complete description of DKIM, see a recommended list of DKIM sites in the "External resources" section at the end of this article.

+**Note:** The method described in this article differs from the way DKIM is set up for Rackspace Hosted Email and Exchange customers.
+If you are a Rackspace Email, Hosted Exchange, or Office 365 customer, contact the Rackspace Cloud Office team for help configuring the proper DKIM, DMARC, and SPF records.

 The process of setting up DKIM involves the following tasks: